Governments are recognizing the potential of smoke-free products

 The authors stated that even the lower bound of this uncertainty range would be associated with a substantial health impact in favor of the HTP.
 They added that assuming that the eight carcinogens used in this analysis are a representative sample of all carcinogens in smoke, then increasing the number of compounds in the analysis would make the CCE estimate more reliable, but would most likely not dramatically change it.

 Overall, consuming a HTP such as the one studied instead of cigarettes will be associated with a substantial increase in life expectancy compared to continued smoking for the subgroup of smokers who would die from cancer.
-Moreover, the authors also suggest that the health impact will be greatest for habitual smokers who switch at a young age.
+Moreover, they also suggest that the health impact will be greatest for habitual smokers who switch at a young age.
 It is also important to highlight that the authors make it clear that HTPs are not risk-free, and that there is a negative health impact expected to remain from consuming HTPs as compared to total abstinence from tobacco products.

 E-cigarettes